Omen-design/Role_based_access_control/README.md

-# RBAC
+# RBAC (registration)
-- RBAC stands for Role based access control
+- RBAC stands for Role based access control system

+## Overview
+RBAC stands for Role-Based Access Control System.
+This project implements an RBAC system that manages user access based on their assigned roles.
+The application includes three types of roles: **Admin**, **User**, and **Moderator**.
+Each role has specific permissions that dictate what actions users can perform within the system.

-### Project details
+## Project Details
-- The system has three types of roles assigned to the user - (admin, user, viewer)
+The system has three types of roles assigned to users:
-- based on role of the user they can perform certain actions
+- **Admin**: Full control over user management and API access.
+- **User**: Can create and manage their own APIs.
+- **Moderator**: Oversees user activity and can provide feedback.

 ### Admin actions
 - Can add users.